 preparation

-1. Finely chop the cabbage – measuring 3 cups, peel and grate the carrot using the larger side of a box grater – measuring 1 cup.
+1. Finely chop the cabbage – measuring 3 cups; peel and grate the carrot using the larger side of a box grater – measuring 1 cup.
 Set aside.

-2. In a skillet, on medium-high heat, add the oil and mustard seeds; when the seeds turn grey and pop, add the channa and urad dal – fry until both dals are golden-brown, then add the curry leaves and fry for a few seconds.
+2. In a skillet, on medium-high heat, add the oil and mustard seeds.
+When the seeds turn grey and pop, add the channa and urad dal.
+Fry until both dals are golden-brown, then add the curry leaves and fry for a few seconds.

 3. Turn down the heat, pour in the water and immediately add the cabbage.
 Cover and simmer the cabbage until cooked but still firm, stirring every few minutes – approximately 4 minutes.
-If there is any liquid left on the bottom, uncover and increase the heat to high until it has evaporated.
+If there is any liquid left on the bottom, uncover it and increase the heat to high until it has evaporated.

 4. Stir in the grated carrot – cook 1 – 2 minutes more, uncovered, stirring until the carrot is soft.

-- Use a variety of cabbage (Savoy Cabbage) with dark outer leaves for a variation in deep greens.
+Use a variety of cabbage (Savoy Cabbage) with dark outer leaves for a variation in deep greens.
 It doesn’t affect the taste but the contrast is lovely.

-- In spring, add in fresh green sweet peas, when adding the cabbage.
+• In spring, add in fresh green sweet peas, when adding the cabbage.

-- Replace the carrot with finely chopped fenugreek leaves.
+• Replace the carrot with finely chopped fenugreek leaves.